 Pasture legumes: a new era for pastures in southern Australian farming systems: second generation hard seeded legumes (G2 HSLs).
 Information and management guide (Book)

-This book, produced by the Grains Research and Development Corporation (GRDC), covers various aspects related to pasture legumes, including species selection, establishment techniques, management practices, pest and disease control, and utilisation strategies.
-It provides southern growers with the knowledge and tools necessary to successfully incorporate pasture legumes into their farming operations, ultimately contributing to reduced soil constraints. improved farm productivity, improved soil health, and sustainability [PDF 12 MB, 84 pages]. #
+This Grains Research and Development Corporation (GRDC) book covers various aspects relating to pasture legumes, including species selection, establishment techniques, management practices, pest and disease control, and utilisation strategies.
+It provides southern growers with the knowledge and tools necessary to successfully incorporate pasture legumes into their farming operations, ultimately contributing to reduced soil constraints, improved farm productivity, improved soil health, and sustainability [PDF 12 MB, 84 pages]. #

 Contents: